NinerBull/AccWideUILayoutSelection/README.md

 ![Info Img](https://cdn-wow.mmoui.com/preview/pvw76258.jpg)

 ## About
-This addon aims to help keep your Base UI consistent across all of your characters on your account by saving and loading variables that are normally character specific.
+This addon helps keep your Base UI consistent across all of your characters on your account by synchronizing variables that are normally character specific.

-It allows you to automatically apply the following to all characters on your account:
+By default, all of the settings below are synchronized, and you can disable any that you'd rather keep character specific:

 * Chosen Edit Mode Layout
 * Visible Action Bars